 A: It is very important to keep in mind the criteria you will be judged on when creating you project, display and presentation.
 Be sure that you have answers to all of the criteria on your board on in your presentation.
 Judges focus on creativity and presentation.
 For a complete list of judging criteria, visit the volunteers and judges tab on the Home Page or the link above.

 Q: Who will compete at state competition and is there anything additional required for state competition?

 A: Only students in Grades 7-12 who placed 1st, 2nd, or 3rd at the regional competition qualify to compete at the state competition.
 No additional fees or paperwork are needed for state competition.
 Please Note: Schools or participants are responsible for travel costs associated with transportation, lodging, meals, etc. for students competing at the state competition.

 Q: What if my school does not have a science fair?
 Can I still participate in science fair?

 A: Yes.
 You will have to register as an individual.
 You will have to fill out all proper paper work prior to experimentation.
-Submit the paperwork to the Regional Director, Christina McDaniel.
+Submit the paperwork to the Regional Director, Shana Lee.
 The paperwork will be submitted to the University SRC/IRB board for review.
 REMEMBER, this must be done prior to experimentation.
 It would be best to contact the Director as soon as possible to prevent disqualification.